Using query intent to boost retrieval results

 In this example:

-• We define an Intent enum with possible intents.
+enum with possible intents. - The

-• The determine_query function uses a LLM to classify the intent.
+function uses a LLM to classify the intent.
 We could improve this by training a custom model on a bunch of examples.
-This is definitely doable after you’ve deployed this system.
+This is definitely doable after you’ve deployed this system. - We adjust the weights for semantic and keyword-based retrieval methods based on the detected intent.

 Taking it further